 My career in nursing has been rewarding, but it has also taken its toll.
 I need regular breaks.
 I need time away.
 Put quite simply, if it weren’t for travelling the world, I wouldn’t be physically or mentally able to do my job, and my job would certainly have even more of a detrimental effect on my health and wellbeing as it does now.

 Luckily I get this salve on my soul by travelling for at least half of the year, sometimes in one big chunk, other times broken up into smaller pieces.
 And I do this whether my managers like it or not.

 “As important as my career is to me, I make it work around the life I want to live, not the other way around.”

-The big problem is, I have to work outside the system and force my paradigm on my career, because it doesn’t gel with the current system of annual leave.
+The big problem is, I have to work outside the system and force my paradigm on my career, and my bosses, because it doesn’t gel with the current system of annual leave and ideology of work till you burn out.

 Seriously, why do people put up with this?